Surfer12/ClaudeMetaResearch/docs/analysis/evolution/README.md

 - Removal of explicit tags
 - Focus on natural thought flow

+### Phase 4: Meta-Cognitive Integration Strategies
+**Timeline: Ongoing Development**
+- Introduction of explicit meta-cognitive tags
+- Nested meta-cognitive tags for different levels of reflection
+- Consistent use of tags for clarity and structure

+### Phase 5: Cross-Script Cognitive Markers
+**Timeline: Ongoing Development**
+- Introduction of cross-script markers to indicate cognitive transitions
+- Structured approach to script switching
+- Documentation and monitoring of transitions

+### Phase 6: Hybrid Structured and Natural Language Prompts
+**Timeline: Ongoing Development**
+- Combination of structured tags with natural language elements
+- Selective tagging for key cognitive processes
+- Guidelines for balancing structure and flexibility

 ## Comparative Analysis

 ### 1. Tagged vs. Untagged Approaches